HNUHPC/DeepThinking/content/publication/C2_Arfa_ISSTA_2024/index.md

 ---
-title: 'Arfa: an Agile Regime-based Floating-point Optimization Approach for Rounding Errors'
+title: 'AMP: Total Variation Reduction for Lossless Compression via Approximate Median-based Preconditioning'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.

 authors:
-  - Jinchen Xu
-  - Mengqi Cui
-  - Fei Li
+  - Fenfang Li
+  - Huizhang Luo
-  - Zuoyan Zhang
+  - Junqi Wang
-  - Hongru Yang
+  - Yida Li
-  - Bei Zhou
+  - Zhuo Tang
-  - Jie Zhao
+  - Kenli Li

 # Author notes (optional)
 author_notes:
-  - 'Equal contribution'
-  - 'Equal contribution'
   - ''
   - ''
   - ''
+  - ''
-  - 'Corresponding author'
+  - ''
-  - 'Corresponding author'
+  - ''

-date: '2024-07-01T00:00:00Z'
+date: '2024-09-11T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2024-07-01T00:00:00Z'
+publishDate: '2024-09-11T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).